Florence Chenoweth

-Florence Alletta Chenoweth (born 2 April 1945) is a Liberian agriculture and food security specialist.
+Florence Alletta Chenoweth (2 April 1945 – 26 June 2023) was a Liberian politician and agriculture and food security specialist.
 As minister of agriculture in Liberia, she was the first woman to hold such a position in Africa.
-She has also held several senior posts with the United Nations Food and Agriculture Organization (FAO).
+She also held several senior posts with the United Nations Food and Agriculture Organization (FAO).

 Early career

 Chenoweth was born in Robertsport, Liberia.
-She received a BSc. from the University of Liberia in 1967 and earned a Master’s degree in agricultural economics from the University of Wisconsin–Madison in 1970.
-Returning to Liberia she had various jobs in the Ministry of Agriculture until 1977, when she was appointed Liberia’s minister of agriculture.
+She received a BSc. from the University of Liberia in 1967 and earned a Master’s degree in agricultural economics from the University of Wisconsin–Madison in the United States in 1970.
+Returning to Liberia she had various jobs in the Ministry of Agriculture until 1977, when she was appointed Liberia's minister of agriculture.
 She was the first woman to serve as a minister of agriculture in Africa and at the time was the only female minister of agriculture anywhere.
 Attending the biennial FAO Conference for ministers of agriculture at FAO Headquarters in Rome, she encountered difficulties during an official visit by the ministers to the Vatican.
 She was briefly denied entry, being told by the guards that “it is not for wives”.